PPP Sindh leader, wife, sons, daughters come under NAB scanner

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Some other main leaders of the Pakistan People’s Party (PPP), including a former provincial minister, an MPA and chairman of district council, have come under the radar of the National Accountability Bureau (NAB).
+KARACHI: Some other main leaders of the PPP including a former provincial minister, an MPA and chairman of district council have come under the radar of the National Accountability Bureau.

 According to the official correspondence accessed by The News, the NAB Sukkur directed revenue authorities to present detailed record of properties of Wassan family before combined investigation team (CIT) of the NAB Sukkur on January 18.